anticamo/ANR/README.md

 ### Installation

-1. Download the latest version from the [versions tab](https://modrinth.com/plugin/anti-nether-roof/versions/).
+1. Download the latest version from the [versions tab](https://modrinth.com/plugin/anti-nether-roof/versions/) and **NOT** from the download button at the top.
 2. Place the file in your `/plugins` folder.
 3. Restart the server.